Biden team defends worker vaccine rule, wants cases combined

 ———

-Associated Press writers Josh Boak and Zeke Miller in Washington, D.C., and Andrew DeMillo in Little Rock, Arkansas, contributed to this report.
+Associated Press writers Josh Boak and Zeke Miller in Washington, D.C.; Andrew DeMillo in Little Rock, Arkansas; and Kathy McCormack in Concord, New Hampshire, contributed to this report.